Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - The build outputs must be stored as Server artifacts in Azure DevOps.

-T- he source code must be stored in a Git repository in Azure DevOps.
+The source code must be stored in a Git repository in Azure DevOps.

-Solution: Configure the build pipeline to use a Hosted VS 2019 agent pool.

-**Include the Java Tool Installer task in the build pipeline.**
+Solution: Configure the build pipeline to use a Hosted VS 2019 agent pool.  **Include the Java Tool Installer task in the build pipeline.**

 Does this meet the goal?